7th March 2022

 The number of women in the industry is steadily growing but, unfortunately, issues such as pay disparity still arise, as well as not being afforded the same opportunities as male colleagues once your foot is in the door.

 “Women in the industry have worked extremely hard to prove their credibility and continue to feel the need to do so in the face of the archaic view that they couldn’t compete with their male counterparts.
-There can be a negative stigma around a woman’s ability, but this is becoming far more uncommon”, says Nicole.
+There can be a negative stigma around a woman’s ability, but this is becoming far more uncommon”, says Nikki.

 Luckily, companies are taking note and becoming more transparent with both their pay structures and diversity figures.
 Women are also taking stereotypes to task and forging forward with their ambitions and ideas.